react-native-camera/react-native-camera/README.md

 AppRegistry.registerComponent('cameraApp', () => cameraApp);
 ```

+### Props

+#### `aspect`

+Values: `Fit`, `Fill` (default), `Stretch`

+The `aspect` prop allows you to define how your viewfinder renders the camera's view.
+For instance, if you have a square viewfinder and you want to fill the it entirely, you have two options: `Fill`, where the aspect ratio of the camera's view is preserved by cropping the view or `Stretch`, where the aspect ratio is skewed in order to fit the entire image inside the viewfinder.
+The other option is `Fit`, which ensures the camera's entire view fits inside your viewfinder without altering the aspect ratio.

+#### `orientation`

+Values: `LandscapeLeft`, `LandscapeRight`, `Portrait` (default), `PortraitUpsideDown`

+The `orientation` prop allows you to specify the current orientation of the phone to ensure the viewfinder is "the right way up."

+TODO: Add support for an `Auto` value to automatically adjust for orientation changes.

 ------------

 Thanks to Brent Vatne (@brentvatne) for the `react-native-video` module which provided me with a great example of how to set up this module.